 Here are the key metrics you should consider including within your call center dashboard software:

 - Call Handle Time

 - Customer Retention

 - Support Costs Vs. Revenue

+The image above illustrates how your call center metrics would look when displayed with the help of an interactive visualization tool.
 To discover more about these essential customer service-based metrics and their importance in the context of a contact center dashboard, read our full guide on call center metrics, analytics, and reporting.

 3. Support your agents

 It doesn't matter how streamlined your customer service strategies are – if your support agents are disengaged, unmotivated, or unproductive, your department will suffer.

 When working with a call center metrics dashboard, it’s important you analyze KPIs and metrics related to support agent performance on a regular basis.
 Doing so should be a top priority.